MovingBlocks/Terasology/docs/Textures.md

 This page should give you an overview of how Terasology uses textures and how you can use them on your own.

 # Location
-As textures are programme [[Assets]], they can be found in the `asset` folder of the main programme or some modules.
+As textures are programme Assets, they can be found in the `asset` folder of the main programme or some modules.
 The different textures are then ordered by their intended usage, e.g. `blockTiles` or model textures.

 # BlockTiles (subfolder)